Henri Jules, Prince of Condé: Childhood and education

-Trained as a soldier, in 1673, he was nominally put in charge of the Rhine front.
-This was in name only though, because Henri Jules lacked the military skills of his father.
-He was well educated but had a malicious character.
-A possible bride who was considered for him at this time was his distant cousin, Élisabeth Marguerite d'Orléans, daughter of Gaston d'Orléans.
-However, a marriage did not materialise.
+Trained as a soldier, in 1673 he was made official commander of the Rhine front, but in name only, as he lacked the military ability of his father.
+He also displayed a recklessness in battle and this lack of judgement made him as much a threat to his own troops as the enemy.
+His father would instead transfer his hopes on a worthy military successor for the Condé name on Henri-Jules cousin Francois-Louis.

+Henri Jules was accorded the responsibility of governing the Condé estates, a task for which he proved to be much more suitable.

+A possible bride considered for him at this time was his distant cousin, Élisabeth Marguerite d'Orléans, daughter of Gaston d'Orléans, but the marriage did not materialize.

+Marriage

-He eventually married the German princess Anne Henriette of Bavaria in the chapel of the Palais du Louvre in Paris, in December 1663.
+He eventually married the German princess Anne Henriette of Bavaria in the chapel of the Palais du Louvre in Paris in December 1663.
 The bride was the daughter of Edward, Count Palatine of Simmern and the political hostess Anna Gonzaga.
 The couple had ten children, only half of whom lived to adulthood.
 The young princess was noted for her pious, generous and charitable nature.
-Many at court praised her for her very supportive attitude towards her disagreeable husband.
-Despite her good qualities though, Henri Jules, who was prone to great rages, would often beat his quiet wife.
+Many at court praised her for her solicitude towards her disagreeable husband.
+Despite her good qualities, Henri Jules often beat his quiet wife during his rages.

-In addition, Henri Jules had an illegitimate daughter by Françoise-Charlotte de Montalais.
+In addition, he had an illegitimate daughter by Françoise-Charlotte de Montalais (1633-1718).
 The child was known variously as Julie de Bourbon, Julie de Gheneni (anagram of Enghien, aka de Guenani), or Mademoiselle de Châteaubriant.
-She was legitimised in 1693 when she was 25 years of age.
-She died on 10 March 1710, at the age of 43.
+She was legitimised in 1693 at 25 years of age and was married to Armand de Madaillan de Lesparre, Marquis de Lassay, a member of her fathers entourage.
+She died on 10 March 1710, at age 43.

-He was succeeded by his only son, Louis III de Bourbon.
+Later life

+Henri Jules mental instability worsened towards the later end of his life and he became convinced that he was already deceased and therefore he began taking his meals in an underground chamber which he was convinced was the home of M. de Turenne.
+He would also invite guests to this chamber to dine with him and pretend they were also dead and converse on the afterlife. while served by servants dressed in white sheets.